dswasey9608/dswasey9608/README.md

 learning how to code better ever since.

 I would like to showcase a few things I have done over the years.
 There's a lot of stuff I have done with my skills in electrical engineering and coding.
-Use the links below to check them out!
+Use the header links below to check them out!
-Other sections about jobs, internships, and another hobby of mine are on their way soon, so the other two sections and other additional sections will be linked accordingly when they are ready.

 ### [School and Personal Projects](pages/code_projects.md)
+A small collection of things I have done in school and/or personally.

 ### [GNU Radio Multi-Antenna Real-Time Intrusion Detection System](pages/idl.md)
 In March of 2021, I began work with Dr. Todd K. Moon, a professor at USU who teaches primarily